mbullington/d3foxed/README.md

 ## About

 D3Foxed is a modified fork of the [fhDOOM](https://github.com/eXistence/fhDOOM) engine, which itself was a modified fork of the DOOM3 engine.
-Seeing as fhDOOM doesn't appear to be being developed anymore and I don't care much for retaining compatibility with Doom 3, I decided to spin my fork into it's own thing.
+Seeing as fhDOOM doesn't appear to be being developed anymore and I don't care much for retaining compatibility with Doom 3, I decided to spin my fork into its own thing.

 This project also incorporates a number of fixes from [dhewm3](https://github.com/dhewm/dhewm3).